komrad36/Leftpack/README.md

 return n;
 ```

 But we can still do much better.
-If you have AVX512F and, for some word sizes, AVX512_VBMI2, there are the VCOMPRESS instructions, but they're kinda slow; in particular, for the common case of having a scalar bitarray of which elements to keep, we can beat them.
+If you have AVX512F and, for some word sizes, AVX512_VBMI2, there are the VCOMPRESS instructions, but they're kinda slow; in particular, for the common case of having a bitmask/bitarray of which elements to keep, we can beat them.
 And lots of environments still don't have AVX512 or the required subextensions anyway, so it's proven useful to have these highly efficient AVX2 implementations.

 ## Approx. speedup vs. naive methods ##